-Guantanmo Kid Posted in: Books
+Guantanmo Kid Posted in: biography, Historical, True story

 Mohammad El Gharani left his native Saudi Arabia aged 13 or 14, to study Computer in Pakistan.
 In the aftermath of the twin towers tragedy he was captured by the Pakistani military and sold to the Americans as an Al-Quaeda operative and sent to the notorious Guantanamo Bay prison camp in Cuba, where he undergoes a barbaric series of interrogations and torture.
 This account of his time there, is as harrowing and upsetting as it is thought-provoking and challenging, yet thanks to some wonderful writing and powerful art it is a much more readable account than if it was simply a list of the barbaric acts he endured.